 The question here is whether or not we really want such a change…

 7) Upgrade our brain’s functionality by uploading artificial intelligence into it.

-There are many approaches that can do this work, but researchers have been focusing on teaching different software the ability to simulate human thinking.
+Many approaches can do this work, but researchers have been focusing on teaching different software the ability to simulate human thinking.

-8) Upgrade the human body through genetic engineering in order to be able to survive on Mars or other planets.
+8) Upgrade the human body through genetic engineering to be able to survive on Mars or other planets.

 It is said that our vision can be improved by using gene editing techniques to avoid cataracts and blindness.
 I know genetic engineering and mars colonization are a weird combo…but still consider it just like Elon Musk does.